Kangerlussuaq: Geography

 Kangerlussuaq occupies an alluvial flatland on the far end of the 190 km long Kangerlussuaq Fjord, straddling both sides of the Qinnguata Kuussua river estuary.
-East of Kangerlussuaq there is a confluence of the two major regional rivers, the Qinnguata Kuussua and Akuliarusiarsuup Kuua.
+On the East of Kangerlussuaq is a confluence of the two major regional rivers, the Qinnguata Kuussua and Akuliarusiarsuup Kuua.
 The valley of the latter forms large quicksand plains.
 Both rivers originate from the Russell Glacier.
 The edge of the glacier is easily accessible and is a major tourist attraction from the town, as is the edge of the ice sheet in the Isunngua highlands to its northeast.

 Highlands such as Tarajornitsut bound Kangerlussuaq from the north and south.
 To the southeast behind lake Tasersuatsiaq, which provides fresh water to the town, is the vast highland of Ammalortup Nunaa, the original region artificially populated with 27 muskoxen.

 The town is situated about 50 km north of the Arctic Circle, and is the starting point for the Arctic Circle Trail.

 History

-While Inuit hunters certainly visited Kangerlussuaq, there appears never to have been a settlement at the location.

 Kangerlussuaq was founded at the east end of Kangerlussuaq fjord as Bluie West-8 on 7 October 1941, under the supervision of Colonel Bernt Balchen of the United States Army Air Forces (USAAF).
 Following the fall of Denmark to Germany in World War II, US forces assumed security for Greenland, building several bases including Bluie West-1 to the south in Narsarsuaq and Bluie West-8 at the Kangerlussuaq fjord.

 The base briefly came under Danish control in 1950, but following mounting concerns about the Cold War threat, a new agreement saw the United States reopen Bluie West-8 under the name of Sondrestrom Air Base on 27 April 1951.

+Sondrestrom's main mission post-WW2 was to serve as a supply site and control centre for the DYE stations, including two sites on the Greenland ice sheet, which were an extension of the Distant Early Warning Line (DEW).
+It was designated as DYE-6 in this regard.

+In the mid-1950s, transatlantic civilian flights began using the air base for refuelling.
+In 1956, Scandinavian Airlines (SAS) was flying a Polar route service on a routing of Copenhagen - Sondre Stromfjord (now Kangerlussuaq) - Winnipeg - Los Angeles.
+The north side of the airport was designated as the civilian sector of the airport.
+A hotel and associated support facilities were built there by SAS which remain in use today.

+This use enabled air travel to Greenland, but international refuelling stops declined in the 1960s as airliners gained greater range.
+However, Kangerlussuaq Airport long served as Greenland's most important transport hub, as it was the only civilian airport in Greenland large enough to support large long-range airplanes such as Airbus A330s used by Air Greenland.